keijiro/KinoContour/README.md

 Contour supports three types of sources -- **Color**, **Depth** and **Normal**.
 The Normal source is only available in the deferred shading path.

-In typical usage, the Depth source is used to add silhouette lines to objects, but it's not good at detecting boundaries between contacting objects (e.g. feet and ground).
+In the typical usage, the Depth source is used to add silhouette lines to objects, but it's not good at detecting boundaries between contacting objects (e.g. feet and ground).
 The Normal source is useful for such cases.

 License
 -------